Detection and Mitigation of Algorithmic Bias via Predictive Rate Parity: Testing for predictive parity

-will be non-vanishing.
+As such, the bandwidth needs to be tending to zero at a suitable rate, otherwise bias will be asymptotically non-zero and the term $ \frac{E(\hat f (s)) - f(s)}{\text{var} (\hat f(s))} $ will be non-vanishing.
 Consequently, valid inference requires the bandwidth to tend to zero at an appropriate rate.
 The asymptotics for these estimators with decreasing bandwidth are well studied when the data observed is independent and identically distributed, see for example \cite{mcmurry2008}.
-However, we will derive the asymptotic distributions under certain types of dependence that are common to machine learning applications, typically arising from repeated observations from the same member of the platform.
+However, we will derive the asymptotic distributions under certain types of dependence that are common to machine learning applications, typically arising from repeated observations from the same user of the platform.
+This formulation for dependence, which is described in detail by \citet{deng18}, is standard practice in experimentation platforms used by technology companies.

 An appropriate model for such dependent data is that we observe tuplets $(Y_{m,i}, S_{m,i}, G_m)$ for $m = 1,...,M$, and $i = 1,...,n_i$.
-Here, $m$ denotes the member, and $i$ denotes instances at which the member engages with the system.
-We will assume that the $(Y_{m,i}, S_{m,i}, G_m)$ are identically distributed and that the observations are independent across members, but that $(Y_{m,i}, S_{m,i}, G_m)$ and $(Y_{m,i'}, S_{m,i'}, G_m)$ can be dependent.
-In these situations, there are several choices for the conditional expectations which may be considered for assessing predictive rate parity which we will now discuss. \begin{definition} A predictive algorithm satisfies \textbf{user-level predictive rate parity} if Definition \ref{def:pred_rate_parity} is satisfied with respect to the conditional expectations $E(Y_{m,1} | S_{m,1} = s, G_{m,1} = g)$. \end{definition} Note that this quantity is not what is typically considered when assessing predictive rate parity.
-Let $(Y^*_1, S^*_1, G^*_1),...,(Y^*_N, S^*_i ,G^*_N)$ for $N = \sum n_m$ be an arbitrary ordering of the observed data, $(Y_{m,i}, S_{m,i}, G_m)$.
-An alternative formulation of predictive rate parity is as follows. \begin{definition} A predictive algorithm satisfies \textbf{aggregate predictive rate parity} if Definition \ref{def:pred_rate_parity} is satisfied with respect to the conditional expectations $E(Y^*_i | S^*_i = s, G^*_i = g)$. \end{definition} In general,
+Here, $m$ denotes the user (or individual), and $i$ denotes instances at which the user engages with the system.
+We will assume that the $(Y_{m,i}, S_{m,i}, G_m)$ are identically distributed and that the observations are independent across users, but that $(Y_{m,i}, S_{m,i}, G_m)$ and $(Y_{m,i'}, S_{m,i'}, G_m)$ can be dependent.
+For ease of exposition, we assume the observations for a given user are exchangeable.
+In this setting, predictive parity can be defined as follows.